-- (c) applying enhanced monitoring to the relationship in accordance with the assessed risk. - 5.36 Each TCSP licensee should adopt reasonable measures, in accordance with its assessment of the risk, for establishing the source of funds and source of wealth.
+- Each TCSP licensee should adopt reasonable measures, in accordance with its assessment of the risk, for establishing the source of funds and source of wealth.
 In practical terms, this will often amount to obtaining information from the PEP and verifying it against publicly available information sources such as asset and income declarations, which some jurisdictions expect certain senior public officials to file and which often include information about an official's source of wealth and current business interests.
 TCSP licensees should however note that not all declarations are publicly available and that a PEP customer may have legitimate reasons for not providing a copy.
-TCSP licensees should also be aware that some jurisdictions impose restrictions on their PEP's ability to hold foreign bank accounts or to hold other office or paid employment. - 5.37 The approval person of the TCSP licensee should take into account the advice of the CO.
+TCSP licensees should also be aware that some jurisdictions impose restrictions on their PEP's ability to hold foreign bank accounts or to hold other office or paid employment. - 5.44 The approval person of the TCSP licensee should take into account the advice of the CO.
 The more potentially sensitive the PEP is, the more senior the approving person should be.
 TCSP licensees should retain a copy of the assessment for inspection by the Companies Registry ("the CR"), other authorities and auditors and should review the assessment whenever concerns as to the activities of the individual arise.